 Infatuated by the romantic image of traversing the lesser-explored state of Western Australia, we set off on a 10-day Western Australia road trip.

 We researched the routes and attractions, calculated driving times and planned stopovers.
-We knew going into it that we were in for a road trip; Western Australia has no other means of transport.
+We knew going into it that we were in for a road trip; Western Australia has no other means of transport but to make the best road trips.
 Like sponges, we soaked up every bit of information we could.
-We listened to locals’ advice and made sure to visit their favourite spots.
-We felt ready and in theory, we were.
+We listened to locals’ advices for road trips and made sure to visit their favourite spots.
+We felt ready, and in theory, we were.

 Karijini National Park one of Western Australia’s unforgettable sights